Immabett/Myfirstproject/README.md

 # Myfirstproject
-This is my first project repository
+This is my first project repository.
+It is created to learn more on github and visual studio code.